Shebyyy/AnymeX-updater/README.md

-# Awery Updater
+# AnymeX Updater

-Welcome to the **Awery Updater**!
-This tool is specifically for downloading the **Alpha APK** version of Awery.
+Welcome to the **AnymeX Updater**!
+This tool is specifically for downloading the **Alpha APK** version of AnymeX.
 For other versions, please refer to the instructions below.

 ---

 ## 🚀 Get the Alpha Version

 Stay ahead of the curve by trying out the latest features still in development!
-**Download the Alpha APK here:** [Awery Alpha](https://github.com/Shebyyy/Awery-updater/releases)
+**Download the Alpha APK here:** [AnymeX Alpha](https://github.com/Shebyyy/AnymeX-updater/releases)

 ---

 ## 📥 Download Beta or Stable Versions

-For a more stable experience or to access previously tested features, you can download either the Beta or Stable versions of Awery.
+For a more stable experience or to access previously tested features, you can download either the Beta or Stable versions of AnymeX.

-**Explore all available releases:** [Awery Releases](https://github.com/MrBoomDeveloper/Awery/releases)
+**Explore all available releases:** [AnymeX Releases](https://github.com/Shebyyy/AnymeX/releases)

 ---